-Below are circumstances when PPS requires a student injury report be completed, preferably within one work day of the incident.
+Below are circumstances when PPS requires a student injury report to be completed, preferably within one workday of the incident.
 Each example, alone or in combination, warrants a student injury report.

 - The injury requires the student to leave school or the school-related activity for medical treatment.

 - An ambulance is called, whether or not the student is actually transported.

 - A parent notifies the school that they have taken their child to a doctor because of an injury received at school.

 - The injury may have been partially or wholly caused by a physical condition of PPS grounds, equipment, the facility, or by a staff member.

 - An injury experienced while on a field trip that requires first aid or professional medical attention.

 Instances that involve a parent/guardian being notified that their student was injured in a minor way at school are subject to a school’s discretion.

 When an injury occurs on a school bus during routine transportation activities, the Driver will collect the necessary information and relay that to the Student Transportation "Central" office for reporting.
 Only in these instances will the Student Transportation office be responsible for submitting the Student or Non-Employee Injury Report form.